|Home > Astronomy > Site Quality|

 The mean brightness of the sky varies by < 0.1 mag with time after astronomical twilight.

-Light pollution is visible to the naked eye at certain azimuths on the horizon, but its contribution to the continuum brightness at the zenith is < 0.03 mag in all bands.
-The NaD emission brightens the sky in both V and R broad bands by about 0.07 mag.
+Light pollution (from street lamps etc) is visible to the naked eye at certain azimuths on the horizon, but its contribution to the continuum brightness at the zenith is < 0.03 mag in all bands.
+The NaD emission from street lamps brightens the sky in both V and R broad bands by about 0.07 mag.
 Total contamination (line + continuum) at the zenith is < 0.03 mag in U, approx 0.02 mag in B, approx 0.10 mag in V, and approx 0.10 mag in R.

 The brightness of the sky shows no dependence on atmospheric extinction AV, for AV < 0.25 mag (as is the case on 80% of nights).
 In very dusty conditions (extinction more than a few tenths of a mag), the sky brightness may be several tenths of a mag brighter, probably because of enhanced back-scattering of streetlighting by the dust layer.